-The City does not grant permission to Candidates to post campaign signs or handbills on any City or public property or in any City or public right-of-way.
+The City prohibits Candidates from posting campaign signs or handbills on any City or public property or in any City or public right-of-way.

 Posters, fliers, or signs may not be tacked up to the exterior of any building or to telephone/utility poles.
 Posters or fliers may not be tacked upon to the exterior of any building nor upon any sidewalk, crosswalk, curb, curbstone, street light post, hydrant, tree, shrub, parking meter, garbage can or dumpster, automobile, electric light, power or telephone wire pole, or wire appurtenance thereof, fire alarm or hydrant, street furniture, park benches or landscaping, any lighting system, public bridge, drinking fountain, statue, life saving equipment, street sign or traffic sign or on door steps.